millinma/SDPollen/README.md

 # Sample Difficulty for Automatic Pollen Classification

 This repository is designed to train models on the [Augsburg15](https://www.sciencedirect.com/science/article/pii/S0048969721040043) pollen classification dataset and to produce likelihood-based difficulty samples.
 The correspoonding paper has been submitted to the IEEE EMBC2024 conference and is currently under review.

+Code base by **Simon David Noel Rampp**.
+Contributions by **Manuel Milling** and **Andreas Triantafyllopoulos**.

 ## Usage